jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 Descriptions:
 - defaultModelId: it contains the default DTDL model Id.
 It is mandatory in this version of IoT Simulator.
 - supportedModels: a collection of the supported models by the simulator.
 This notion of "collection" does not exist in DTDL v2.
 However, many real life projects may need this.
+Be sure that one of the supported models is the default model.
   - modelId: DTDL model Id (in DTDL expected format).
 Refer to the documentation [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) for details about the format.
   - modelPath: path of the JSON containing the DTDL model.
+This path can be local or remote (http based path).
   - modelType: describes the model type.
 This notion does not exist either in DTDL.
-Having decide to support many models in the simulator, this property allows to type each of them (ex: Telemetry, Error, Warning).
+Having decided to support many models in the simulator, this property allows to give a type to each of them (ex: Telemetry, Error, Warning).

 > NOTE
 >